mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 };
 </pre>

-And here we serialize a rigid body with an optimization while it's at rest, writing only one bit in place of the linear and angular velocity vectors.

 Notice how we're able to branch on Stream::IsWriting and Stream::IsReading to write code for each case.
 These branches are removed by the compiler when specialized read and write serialize functions are generated.

 As you can see, serialize functions are flexible and expressive.
-They're also _safe_, with each serialize_* call performing checks and aborting read if anything is wrong (eg. a value out of range, going past the end of the buffer).
+They're also _safe_, with each __serialize_*__ call performing checks and aborting read if anything is wrong (eg. a value out of range, going past the end of the buffer).
 Most importantly, this checking is automatic, _so you can't forget to do it!_

 ## Implementation